drozdma6/Disctrict-events/districtEvents/README.md

 - Website for sharing upcoming events.

 ## Complex server query

-- Select all non cancelled events matching given author and date.
+- Select all events that match given name, village and date (ignore empty items).
+- Select all events created by user.

 ## Client business operation

-- Select all non cancelled events created by signed user in given date using server query and then update all (one by one) outside events to state canceled. (because of bad weather)
+- Delete all canceled events created by signed user.
+  - Get all user's events. (provided by server),
+  - Go through them one by one and delete them if they are marked as canceled.

 ## Data model